MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Analyze the InventoryManager for efficiency issues.

-    Use this prompt to examine inventory operations:
+    For example, use this prompt to examine inventory operations:

     ```text
     Review the InventoryManager class, especially the GetLowStockProducts and UpdateStockLevels methods.
 What are the performance concerns and how could the inventory operations be improved?